Dave Ramsey Budget Percentages

 Like every other skill, money management is something you learn.
 Knowing where your money goes every month is a proven way to be successful with your money.

 Splitting your budget percentages by category will give you a better picture.
-With this kind of clarity, you will be able to make smart decisions with your money.
+With this kind of clarity, you can make smart decisions with your money.

 Dave Ramsey came up with this precise and effective technique for budget percentages.
 Ramsey may not be everyone’s cup of tea, but his budget categories are practical, easy to understand, and easy to follow.

 You need to divide your budget into 11 descriptive groups.
-It might seem overwhelming at first, but after you’ve tweaked it to fit your needs, things will be easy-peasy.
+It might seem overwhelming initially, but after you’ve tweaked it to fit your needs, things will be easy-peasy.

 Of course, we are all different, just like our budgets.
 Personal finance is, well, …personal.

 Lots of factors are involved in budgeting.
-Despite the differences, following this budget strategy will help you attain financial independence.
+Following this budget strategy will help you attain financial independence despite the differences.

 Ramsey advocates giving 10% of your income.
 Finding opportunities to give back is a great way to better yourself.

 You can do this with your time or money.
-Even if there’s no cap for how much you can give, it helps to plan for it.
+Even if there’s no cap on how much you can give, it helps to plan for it.